A list of top teachers, support teams and leaders have been revealed in the people’s choice category for the Teach Portsmouth Awards Live.

-Our latest initiative supports schools, colleges and organisations in celebrating their workforce by sharing a special message with parents and carers on Twitter, Facebook and Instagram.
-Councillor Suzy Horton, Deputy Leader and Cabinet Member for Children, Families and Education at Portsmouth City Council championed the campaign:
+Councillor Suzy Horton, Deputy Leader and Cabinet Member for Children, Families and Education at Portsmouth City Council, said:

-Mike Stoneman, deputy director of children, families and education at Portsmouth City Council said:
+Mike Stoneman, deputy director for children, families and education at Portsmouth City Council, said:

 “The last 18 months has been a challenging time for many of us, including teachers.
 The introduction of the people’s choice award category is a natural next step in recognising the amazing contributions from those who work in education.